d13r/laravel-breadcrumbs/docs/contributing.rst

 .. code-block:: bash

-    $ cd /path/to/laravel-breadcrumbs
-    $ composer update --dev
+    $ ./test-coverage.sh
-    $ php -d xdebug.coverage_enable=On `which phpunit` --coverage-html test-coverage

 Then open ``test-coverage/index.html`` to view the results.
-However, be aware of the `edge cases <http://phpunit.de/manual/current/en/code-coverage-analysis.html#code-coverage-analysis.edge-cases>`_ in PHPUnit.
+(However, be aware of the `edge cases <https://phpunit.de/manual/current/en/code-coverage-analysis.html#code-coverage-analysis.edge-cases>`_ in PHPUnit that can make it not-quite-accurate.)

 .. _contributing-documentation: